Skip to content

 Overall Architecture

-The input is an audio-visual pair.
-The CLIP image encoder extracts image features, and a Meta-net transforms them into \(M\) learnable context tokens \([V_1][V_2]...[V_M]\).
-An audio encoder (BEATs) extracts audio features, which are projected into an audio embedding token \([V_A]\) via an Audio Projection module.
-The context tokens and audio token are concatenated and fed into the CLIP text encoder to obtain audio-text features.
-These are then passed together with image features into a mask decoder (CLIPSeg) to generate the sound source segmentation mask.
+The pipeline operates as follows: an audio-visual input pair is received; the CLIP image encoder extracts image features \(F_I\), while the Meta-net translates these into \(M\) instance-conditioned context tokens \([V_1][V_2]\dots[V_M]\).
+Simultaneously, the audio encoder (BEATs) extracts audio features, which are compressed into an audio embedding token \([V_A]\) via Audio Projection.
+Both are concatenated as \([V_1]\dots[V_M][V_A]\) and fed into the frozen CLIP text encoder to produce "image-aware" audio-text features.
+Finally, these features are combined with image features in a mask decoder (CLIPSeg) to solve for the sound source segmentation mask.
+The VAT module calculates contrastive losses between audio-text and vision at both image and feature levels.
+Only the Meta-net and decoder are trained; all three CLIP encoders remain frozen.

 Key Designs